 Wolfe knew from his research reviews at NIH that although many prescription drugs are essential to health care, these drugs also can be very harmful.
 He affirmed the need for the public to be informed about the harms associated with prescription drugs to enable people to better protect themselves.

-Prescription drugs are responsible for more than 2.2 million drug-induced diseases each year.
-More than 1.5 million people are hospitalized each year as a result of the adverse effects of prescription drugs; 700,000 people per year develop adverse drug reactions after they have been hospitalized for other reasons.
-Between a quarter and a third of emergency room visits are due to adverse drug reactions; Older patients are particularly at risk, with many patients over the age of 65 prescribed at least one drug inappropriately.
-More than 100,000 people die each year from largely preventable adverse reactions to drugs.
+Prescription drugs were responsible for more than 2.2 million drug-induced diseases each year.
+More than 1.5 million people were hospitalized each year as a result of the adverse effects of prescription drugs; 700,000 people per year developed adverse drug reactions after they had been hospitalized for other reasons.
+Between a quarter and a third of emergency room visits were due to adverse drug reactions; older patients were particularly at risk, with many patients over the age of 65 prescribed at least one drug inappropriately.
+More than 100,000 people died each year from largely preventable adverse reactions to drugs.

 Wolfe also pointed to other studies which show that people who are active and well-informed about how to take care of themselves are healthier.
 He believed that informing people about the adverse effects of prescription drugs is an important way to promote good health.